Freehold Sale Solicitors in Manchester and London acting for Landlords

 You must serve formal notices on the tenants telling them what you are intending and must provide time for them to consider the offer; you cannot sell to another party during that time, nor offer the interest to anyone else at a price less than that proposed to the tenants or on different terms.

 Breach of these legal obligations by a landlord is a criminal offence.
-If you sell without providing the Right of First Refusal, the tenants can serve a notice on the new owner demanding details of the transaction, including the price paid; they can then take action to force the new owner to sell to them at the price he paid.
+If you sell without providing the Right of First Refusal, the tenants can serve a notice on the new owner demanding details of the transaction, including the price paid; they can then take action to force the new owner to sell to them at the price they paid.

 Contact our Property Solicitors: